Bumper Plates are one of the best investments you can get for your home gym.

 The biggest ones are the feel, durability, the sound they make, and even how they smell.

-Overall, though, depending on which type of plate you decide to get comes down to three major factors.
+Overall, though, depending on which type of weight plate you decide to get comes down to three major factors.

 The price is easy to figure out, if you have a massive budget and don’t need to worry about money, just get the highest quality bumper plates you can and call it a day.